 Please send pictures too!

-• Send images as attachments to your email; don’t include them in the body of your Word document.
+• Send images as attachments to an email; don’t include them in the body of your Word document.
+Also, don’t send them via Facebook Messenger or WhatsApp.

 • Copyright is important.
-Make sure they are photos that you took yourself, or that you’ve obtained the express permission from the owner.
+Make sure they are photos that you took yourself, or that you’ve obtained the express permission of the owner.

 Writing Guidelines